cassiogec/bank-api/README.md

 ```

 #### `GET /accounts/{account_id}/balance`
-It will return a JSON with the balance of the account passed as a parameter.
+It will return a JSON with the balance of the account passed as a parameter. <br>
 Returned Data Example:
 ```json
 {